44% of B.C. residents think pre-COVID-19 conditions won’t return until fall: poll - Haida Gwaii Observer

 Only six per cent of British Columbians thought life would go back to normal by mid-May, while between 10-15 per cent of Canadians believed life would return to normal for each month of the summer (June, July and August).

-The results are similar to predictions being made by B.C. health officials, who’ve said some COVID-19 restrictions could begin to be loosened by mid-May, although Dr. Bonnie Henry said any gatherings that take place over the summer months would likely have to stay under 50 people and remain physically distanced.
-Henry said truly normal life would not resume until a vaccine emerged.
+The results are similar to predictions being made by B.C. health officials, who’ve said any gatherings that take place over the summer months would likely have to stay under 50 people and remain physically distanced.
+Henry said truly normal life would not resume until a vaccine emerged but that some restrictions could be loosened in May.

 The poll found 73 per cent of British Columbians would either definitely or probably take a COVID-19 vaccine when it becomes available, compared 13 per cent who would probably or definitely not take it.
 Another 13 per cent said they were unsure.